GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 API is supported by the browser.
 This applies to both the client code and the service worker code.
 On non-supporting browsers, neither of them is loaded.
-Note how in the service worker, instead of a dynamic import, I use the classic `importScripts()` function to the same effect.
+Note how in the service worker, instead of a dynamic `import()`, I use the classic `importScripts()` function to the same effect.